 You can call this green smoothie whatever you want with your kids to make it perfect for Friday the 13th – maybe goblin goo?
 Whatever you try, they’ll be surprised that green smoothies actually taste pretty good (and they’re healthy!).

 If you really want to give your kids a scare, what about making meatballs … out of mice?
-Don’t worry: It only looks that way with this classic Crumbs recipe that has you shape the meat into little mice.
+Don’t worry: It only looks that way with this Metro Parent recipe that has you shape the meat into little mice.
 Complete the look with black olive pieces for eyes and thin ham slices for tales.

 It’s a culinary freak of nature – and it tastes incredible!
 Your kids will wonder how you were able to cook spaghetti into hot dogs with this creative recipe.
 The secret?
 You cut the hot dogs into pieces and then push dry spaghetti noodles through them.
 Once the water is boiling, drop in the spaghetti-poked dogs and you’ve got a clever meal that will have your kids thinking you’re a genius – or, perhaps more fittingly, mad scientist.